Student Involvement

 • Course and DEI Threads Leads: The medical school strives to provide the highest quality experiences in its preclerkship courses through the Course and DEI Leads.
 Leads collect regular, timely course- and/or discipline-related feedback from student peers and relaying feedback to Course/Discipline Director(s) and the Curriculum Team.
 Leads also meet with Director(s) prior to the start of the course, attend mid- and end-of-semester meetings with the Curriculum Team, and participate in course close-out meeting(s) with Course/Discipline Director(s) and the Curriculum Team.

-• Admissions Committees: Students are elected or appointed voting members of the Duluth and Twin Cities MD and MD/PhD admissions committees, mentor and interview applicants, and serve on the Admissions Advisory Board.
-Learn more about our student ambassadors and committee members who are currently involved.
+• Admissions Committees: Students are elected or appointed voting members of the Duluth and Twin Cities MD and MD/PhD admissions sub-committees, mentor and interview applicants, and serve as student ambassadors.
+If you’re interested in participating in the Ambassador experience, complete an Ambassador sign-up form.

 • Houses Program: The Houses Program fosters community and connection between medical students and between students and the medical school.
 The Houses Program Steering Committee is headed by the House Leads, alongside administrative staff from the Office of Student Affairs and the Office of Learner Development.
 The Committee meets on an ongoing basis to plan, support, and have oversight of House activities.
 If you have any questions related to House Leadership or getting involved, contact Scott Davenport, Director of Student Affairs, daven016@umn.edu.

 • Career & Professional Development Advisory Board: The Advisory Board provides opportunities for students to directly impact career development initiatives.
-Students on the Advisory Board provide ongoing feedback on career development programming and services, facilitate Specialty Interest Group Summits linking TC and DU leaders, and plan the school’s upcoming Career Fair on Oct.
-18. Students can apply to be on the Career and Professional Development Advisory Board usingthis form.
+Students on the Advisory Board provide ongoing feedback on career development programming and services, facilitate Specialty Interest Group Summits linking TC and DU leaders, and plan the school’s Career Fair.